 You can renew most document delivery items once (for free) via your Library account.

-Please note that document delivery items can be recalled from you, if requested by the originating library.
-In that case, you may have to return an item earlier than originally specified.
+A document delivery item can be recalled from you, if the owner library needs it back.
+In that case, you may have to return an item sooner than the original return date.